switchupcb/copygen/README.md

 #### Templates

 Templates can be created using **Go** to customize the generated code algorithm.
 The `copygen` generator uses the `package template Generate(*models.Generator) (string, error)` to generate code.
 As a result, **this function is required** for your templates to work.
 View the [models.Generator](https://github.com/switchupcb/copygen/blob/main/cli/models/generator.go) type for context on the parameters passed to each function.
 Generator options are parsed from the YML configuration file.
 Function options are parsed from `custom` options.
 Any other option represents a field option.
-Templates are interpreted by our [temporary yaegi fork](https://github.com/switchupcb/copygen) which supports Go modules.
-The [error example](https://github.com/switchupcb/copygen/blob/main/examples/main/error) modifies the `.yml` in order to use **custom template functions** that `return error`.
+Templates are interpreted by our [temporary yaegi fork](https://github.com/switchupcb/yaegi).
+The [error example](https://github.com/switchupcb/copygen/tree/main/examples/error) modifies the `.yml` in order to use **custom template functions** that `return error`.

+Use of Go Modules with Templates may be unsupported at the current time.

 ## Matcher